al-villalba/xm_companies/README.md

 ```

 Despite the application checks the dependent services and retry connecting to
-them several times, it may give up if these take too long to start.
-If this
+them several times, it may give up if they take too long to start.
+In such a
 case, it's worth to retry `docker compose up`.
 Services start quicker when
 containers are cached.
 If still the application gives up before the services
-start, you can try an alternative setup.
-See further below
+start, you can try the alternative setup described below.

 ## How to use it

 Docker compose up will initialize the database, create the table `companies`,
 and create the topic `xm-companies` in kafka.
 In case they are not, they can be
 created manually (see below).

 Following are the curl commands to hit the API:

 * Create:
 ```sh